Ray Flynn (athlete)

-Raymond P. Flynn (born 22 January 1957) is a retired middle-distance runner who works as a sports agent.
-Over the course of his racing career, Flynn ran a total of 89 sub-four minute miles, with his best time (and current Irish mile record) of 3:49.77 on 7 July 1982 in Oslo, Norway at the Bislett Games Dream Mile.
+Raymond P. Flynn (born 22 January 1957) is a retired middle-distance runner who today works as a sports agent.
+Over the course of his racing career, Flynn ran a total of 89 sub-four minute miles.
+He ran his best time of 3:49.77 on 7 July 1982 in Oslo, Norway at the Bislett Games Dream Mile.
+This time still stands as the outdoor Irish national record, but was surpassed when Andrew Coscoran ran 3:49.26 indoors in 2025.
 He also held the Irish 1500 metres record for 41 years after running 3:33.5, in the same Oslo race.

+In 1989, he founded Flynn Sports Management, among the biggest athlete management agencies in athletics.
+Flynn is also the current meet director of the Millrose Games.

 Running career

 Collegiate

 While attending St Mel's College in Longford, Ireland, Flynn won the 1500 meters at the Great Britain Championships against other high school runners, after which he earned an athletic scholarship to East Tennessee State University.
 At ETSU, he was a member of the 1975 team that won the USA Track & Field Cross Country Championship, and was an NCAA All-American in both track and cross country, finishing only 0.08 seconds behind Steve Scott in the 1,500 meter final at the 1978 NCAA Track & Field Championships.
 He still holds the ETSU records for the 1500 meters and mile, both indoor and outdoor.

 On 30 April 1977, Flynn ran his first sub-4 minute mile at the Penn Relays in a time of 3:59.4.
 In June of that year, he finished in last place in the men's 1500 meters finals of the NCAA DI Outdoor T&F Championships with a time of 3:42.90.